Malaybalay

-The city, dubbed as the "South Summer Capital of the Philippines", is bordered north by Impasugong; west by Lantapan; south by Valencia and San Fernando; and east by Cabanglasan and Agusan del Sur.
+The city, dubbed as the "South Summer Capital of the Philippines" (shared with Marawi, Lanao del Sur), is bordered north by Impasugong; west by Lantapan; south by Valencia and San Fernando; and east by Cabanglasan and Agusan del Sur.

 It was formerly part of the province of Misamis Oriental as a municipal district in the late 19th century.
 When the special province of Agusan (now Agusan del Norte and Agusan del Sur) and its sub-province (Bukidnon) were created in 1907, Malaybalay was designated as the capital of Bukidnon.
 It was then formally established as a municipality on October 19, 1907, and was created into a city on February 11, 1998, by virtue of Republic Act 8490.

 Malaybalay City is the venue of the Kaamulan Festival, held annually from mid-February to March 10.

+Etymology

+According to the anthropologist and historian Ludivina Opeña, the name Malaybalay in historical records can be traced to the name of a spring (salubsob or salebseb in the Manobo languages) along the Sawaga River.
+The original meaning is unknown.
+The name is often incorrectly given baseless folk etymologies due to its resemblance to Cebuano words.

 History

-Historiographic accounts for Malaybalay are scarce, and conflicting narratives further obscure the actual history of the city due to the oral nature of passing information by the indigenous peoples and the incomplete accounts of Spanish registries in the region.
+Historiographic accounts for Malaybalay are scarce, and conflicting narratives further obscure the actual history of the city due to the oral nature of passing information by the Indigenous peoples and the incomplete accounts of Spanish registries in the region.

 Precolonial history

 Malaybalay is one of the few villages in central Mindanao that was founded by the natives.
-People who lived in the present-day Malaybalay and indeed most of Northern Mindanao and parts of Caraga now call themselves Higaonon.
+People who live in present-day Malaybalay and most of Northern Mindanao and parts of Caraga now call themselves Higaonon.
 Higaonon tribal chieftains claim a city was built at the confluence (sabangán) of the Kibalabag and Can-ayan Rivers, at which point the Tagoloan River begins and is considered a sacred place by the tribe.
 They never converted to Islam like the tribes in Cotabato and Lanao.